-Use of Physical Restraint/Seclusion or Exclusionary Time Out
+Use of Physical/Mechanical Restraint or Seclusion

-Any student in an ACES program exhibiting behaviors that result in immediate, or imminent, danger to the person, or to others, shall be subject to restraint and/or seclusion and/or exclusionary time out in accordance with ACES policies and the rules set down in Public Act 15-141 and Public Act 18-51.
+Any student in an ACES program exhibiting behaviors that result in immediate, or imminent, danger to the person, or to others, shall be subject to restraint and or seclusion in accordance with ACES policies and the rules set down in Public Act 15-141 and Public Act 18-51.

 The use of any form of restraint, other than those techniques taught through participation in the ACES Systematic Support and Intervention Safety Training (ASSIST), is prohibited.
-In all situations, even those that become physically violent, it is the intent of ACES to provide the best possible care, welfare, safety and security for students, staff and property.
-Whenever possible, attempts will be made to prevent or defuse potentially assaultive or dangerous behavior through the use of early intervention strategies.
-The ACES Systematic Support and Intervention Safety Training (ASSIST) consists of "non-harmful restraint techniques to safely control an individual until he/she can regain control of his/her own behavior".
-Safe, approved physical restraint can be used to prevent immediate or imminent injury to the student, others or ACES property, after all other verbal and nonverbal strategies have been attempted.
+In all situations, even those that become physically violent, it is the intent of ACES to provide the best possible care, welfare, safety and security for students and staff.
+Whenever possible, attempts will be made to prevent or defuse potentially assaultive or dangerous behavior through the use of verbal de-escalation and environmental management strategies.
+The ACES Systematic Support and Intervention Safety Training (ASSIST) consists of non-harmful restraint techniques to safely control an individual until he/she can regain control of his/her own behavior.
+Safe, approved physical restraint can be used to prevent immediate or imminent injury to the students and others, after all other verbal and nonverbal strategies have been attempted.